pace-neutrons/resolution_functions/docs/source/howtos/add_model.rst

 ResINS:

-* If the above code is outside the ResINS repo (i.e. for personal use), somewhere in your scrip/program (before the model is intended to be used), a new key-value pair has to be inserted into :py:const:`resolution_functions.models.MODELS`:
+* If the above code is outside the ResINS repo (i.e. for personal use), somewhere in your program (before the model is intended to be used) a new key-value pair has to be inserted into :py:const:`resolution_functions.models.MODELS`: